6 Best Mattress Covers/Encasements for Bed Bugs

 The cotton terry surface is breathable which is good for hot climates.
 Cheaper mattress protectors have a plastic odor but the SafeRest Premium is odorless and quite comfortable to sleep on.

-LINENSPA Zippered Encasement
+6) LINENSPA Zippered Encasement

-LINENSPA is yet another notable name in the sleep industry and the LINENSPA Zippered Encasement is a best seller and a great choice if you are dealing with bed bugs.
+LINENSPA is yet another notable name in the sleep industry, and the LINENSPA Zippered Encasement is a best-seller and a great choice if you are dealing with bed bugs.

-The mattress encasement is thin and low profile which means that you barely feel it under your sheets.
+The mattress encasement is thin and low profile, which means that you barely feel it under your sheets.
 You can enjoy more natural sleep despite having a mattress encasement, which can’t be said for many other brands.

-LINENSPA Zippered Encasement is waterproof, which is not always a guarantee at this price range.
+The LINENSPA Zippered Encasement is waterproof, which is not always a guarantee at this price range.
 Budget shoppers will appreciate its specifications that compare favorably to higher-priced mattress encasements.

-The mattress encasement is easy to install and the 100% polyester construction is durable and sufficiently stretchy.
+The mattress encasement is easy to install and the 100% polyester is durable and sufficiently stretchy.
 This option is also less noisy than plastic mattress covers and overall is a great option for budget shoppers.

-What to Look for in an Encasement
+What to Look for In an Encasement

-There are some characteristics that the best mattress encasements for bed bugs share and that you can use to determine the best option for you.
+There are some characteristics that the best mattress encasements for bed bugs share and that you can use to determine the best option for you:

 Size